 3) Which campus do you plan to attend?

 - Placement assessments are given at all three campuses of Allegany College of Maryland.
 Students should select the campus that is closest to their home.

 If a student lives a considerable distance from any of our campuses, the student may wish to take the assessment closer to home.
-The ACM placement assessment may be taken at a high school, a local college, or a certified test site.
+The ACM accuplacer or science placement assessments may be taken at a high school, a local college, or a certified test site.)

 High school guidance counselor or a testing coordinator at a local college may agree to proctor an assessment.
 The student must select a date and time, and the proctor must completed the remote proctoring form.
 A minimum notice of three business days is required for setting up a remote site.